neta-elad/implicit-rankings-timers/README.md

 - [ ] (?) add modified argument and check to see everything is modified

 ## More Examples we can do
-- The rest of the ivy examples: multi_paxos, stoppable_paxos, tlb_shootdown.
+- The rest of the liveness to safety examples: multi_paxos, stoppable_paxos, tlb_shootdown (huge).
 Possibly model paxos more accurately.
-- The apple memory model examples.
+- Motivating examples from Towards Liveness Proofs at Scale, and possibly the apple memory model (huge)
-- Finish examples from implicit rankings paper - 3 other self-stabilization protocols
+- Finish examples from implicit rankings paper - 3 other self-stabilization protocols (kind of annoying probably).
-- Shunting Yard and Dutch Flag from Manna & Dershovitz paper
+- Shunting Yard and Dutch Flag from Manna & Dershovitz paper (easy)
 - Stellar Consensus Protocol: https://github.com/stellar/scp-proofs/blob/3e0428acc78e598a227a866b99fe0b3ad4582914/SCP.ivy
 - Rabia Consensus Protocol: https://github.com/haochenpan/rabia/blob/88013ca8369a7ae3adfed44e3c226c8d97f11209/proofs/ivy/weak_mvc.ivy
+- Stretch: chord.

 ## Future Research
 - [ ] Integration with invariant inference algorithm